SquidSparks/vsmanual/README.md

 ## How to use

 ### Warning: It is Strongly Advised that you beat this game normally first before using this manual.
+I can't stop you if you don't, but you are ruining it for yourself.
+\
 What you'll need:
 - [the game](https://store.steampowered.com/app/2093940/vividstasis/)(it's free!)
 - the apworld